SteveGilham/altcode.fake/README.md

 #### Windows

-You will need Visual Studio VS2017 (Community Edition) v15.8.latest with F# language support (or just the associated build tools and your editor of choice).
-The NUnit3 Test Runner will simplify the basic in-IDE development cycle.
+You will need Visual Studio VS2017 (Community Edition) v15.9.latest with F# language support (or just the associated build tools and your editor of choice).

 #### *nix